 - Subverted with "Poison Ivy".
 The lyrics set it up for one of them to say "bitch", but being attached to Disney, they don't swear once.
 Instead, we get a very distinct pause accompanied with a crash cymbal perfectly timed for the word.

 - Shirtless Scene: In their 3D concert film.
 Apparently, the editors decided to include a shot of their wardrobe change for no reason, likely for Fanservice, if anything.
 Joe gets as far as pulling his shirt and belt off and even goes to start undoing his pants before it cuts off.

 - Spiritual Successor: Like the Hilary Duff example, many boy bands came out of them as their spiritual successors: Allstar Weekend, Big Time Rush, and most recently One Direction, among others.
 This applies the most to One Direction, as not only are they much bigger than Allstar Weekend and Big Time Rush (and probably the two combined), but they have also been experiencing even greater success than the Jonas Brothers did.

-- Stealth Pun: Probably not intended that way, but the album "It's About Time" has the songs "6 Minutes", "7:05", "Time For Me To Fly", "Year 3000", and "One Day At A Time", so...
+- Stealth Pun: The album "It's About Time" has the songs "6 Minutes", "7:05", "Time for Me to Fly", "Year 3000", and "One Day at a Time", so...

 - Title by Year: "Year 3000", a cover of Busted's, travelling to said time via Portal to the Past, well, Future.